atilsensalduz/platform-project/README.md

 ansible-playbook infra-up.yaml
 ```

-*Run command and all infrastructure setup has begun.
+Run command and all infrastructure setup has begun.
 One ec2 instance for jenkins master and 3 nodes kubernetes cluster.
 One of them master and other two ec2 instances has worker role.
 Also all infrastrue in the free tier.
 I used t2.micro instance type.

-*Used the jenkins configuration as code plugin and all configuration in the jenkins-casc.yaml.j2.
+Used the jenkins configuration as code plugin and all configuration in the jenkins-casc.yaml.j2.
 I use ninja template for ansible render all configuration files.
-You must add all required information in the jenkins.yml playbook
+You must add all required information in the jenkins.yml playbook.

-*Used the kops for kubernetes cluster installation on the aws.
+Used the kops for kubernetes cluster installation on the aws.
 All kops configuration in the /workspace/kops/ directory.
-You should change the clustername and kops state s3 bucket name in the /workspace/kops/group_vars/all/vars.yaml
+You should change the clustername and kops state s3 bucket name in the /workspace/kops/group_vars/all/vars.yaml.

-*Wrote the simple web-app for demonstrate purposes.
+Wrote the simple web-app for demonstrate purposes.
 I choose next.js simple random dog image app.
-Also have /ping and /liveness routes for readiness and liveness probe in the kubernetes deployment
+Also have /ping and /liveness routes for readiness and liveness probe in the kubernetes deployment.

 How to destroy all infrastucture, follow these steps: